Being a Disney addict, I have a few Disneyland tips I'd like to share. (Okay, a lot. Lots of reading coming up for you.)

 Get to Disneyland earlier than the park opens.
 Main Street USA is actually open before the rest of the park opens, so it gives you time to look at all the fun shops that you might not necessarily check out later on in the day when you want to ride the rides.
-The magic shop used to be a "must" when my brother and I were just little kidlets.
-And save Downtown Disney shopping for after Disneyland, because you don't need a ticket to go there, and it closes later.
+Save Downtown Disney shopping for after Disneyland, because you don't need a ticket to go there, and it closes later.

 Also, even though the rides at Disneyland close, (at midnight, or whenever the schedule says,) Main Street usually stays open for one extra hour.
 If you're not ready to leave the Happiest Place on Earth, get some delicious hot chocolate and take a stroll!
 This is also a great time to do souvenir shopping.
 (But if the prices of Disneyland souvenirs have your pocketbook shaking in fear, keep reading...)

 It's no secret that some of the souvenirs at Disneyland are pretty expensive.
-So you might want to think about buying Disney-themed "souvenirs" from other stores (think: Dollar Store) before your trip and surprise your children with them at the end of the day.
+So you might want to think about buying Disney-themed "souvenirs" from other stores before your trip (think: Dollar Store, Walmart, etc).
 Check the clearance section at your local Disney store ahead of time.
-The kids don't need to know it's not from Disneyland, they'll just love having something to remember the magical day they had.
-Much easier on the wallet, too.

-Speaking of purchasing souvenirs at the park, don't buy these until the very end of your day, or you'll regret it.
-Especially if you have children, they'll beg you for it, love it once they have it, but inevitably you'll be the one who has to carry it around for the rest of the day.
+Speaking of purchasing souvenirs at the park, don't buy big bulky ones until the very end of your day, or you'll have to carry it around for the rest of the day.
 One caveat: if you are staying at a Disneyland hotel, you can have them send your purchases to your hotel room- NICE!

-Another handy tip about Disneyland souvenirs is that if you do purchase an item and something terrible happens (heaven forbid), like a popped balloon or broken feather off your Peter Pan hat, they'll replace it as long as you have the receipt.
-No questions asked.
-(My cousin bought a Peter Pan hat for her son, the feather broke off a couple days later, and the next time she went they replaced it.
-They're pretty awesome about this kind of stuff.
-Gotta keep the magic alive!)
+Another handy tip about Disneyland souvenirs is that if you do purchase an item and something terrible happens (heaven forbid), like a popped balloon or broken feather off your Peter Pan hat, they'll replace it as long as you have the item & receipt.

-Bring a backpack with granola bars, water bottles (maybe even freeze one so it keeps everything cold), crackers, fruit snacks, etc. I even pack sandwiches for lunch in a tupperware container so they don't get squished.
+Bring a backpack with water bottles, chap stick, bandaids, sunscreen, crackers, granola bars, fruit snacks, etc. I even pack sandwiches for lunch in a tupperware container so they don't get squished.
 Also bring any medications you think you might need.
 (Ibuprofen, anyone?)
-They check your backpack before you enter the parks, but they allow food and drinks and medications.
+They check your backpack before you enter the parks, but they allow food, drinks, and medications.

 When are you going?